patatrak/booky/README.md

-# Booky: I'm learning nodejs parce que je le vaut bien
+# Booky: I'm learning nodejs parce que je le vaux bien

 This is a personal project with only one goal: learning nodejs.